Chettikulangara Kettukazhcha at Chettikulangara Devi Temple.

 Watch and share the 360° virtual reality tour of Chettikulangara Kettukazhcha at Chettikulangara Bhagavathi Temple.

 Chettikulangara Sree Bhagavathi temple is one of the most renowned Hindu temples in Kerala.
 Chettikulangara Devi is the supreme mother goddess, Shakthi Devi in Hinduism.

 The temple has 13 “Karas”, or territories.
 Recently UNESCO collected details about the temple and its customs (Kuthiyottam, Kumbhabharani) in order to examine whether the temple is eligible for inclusion in the UNESCO World Heritage List.

-On the move, these out of the world sky scrapping colorful decorations are electrifying and will create an unforgettable artistic impression in the union, especially during the night in the backdrop of illuminated lights.
-Chettikulangara Kettukazhcha heralds the architectural and aesthetic acumen of the ancient people of Chettikulangara, who could convert an improbable out of the world concept to an enormous artistic reality, achieved by collective hardships and willpower.
+On the move, these out-of-the-world sky-scrapping colourful decorations are electrifying and will create an unforgettable artistic impression in the union, especially during the night in the backdrop of illuminated lights.
+Chettikulangara Kettukazhcha heralds the architectural and aesthetic acumen of the ancient people of Chettikulangara, who could convert an improbable out-of-the-world concept to an enormous artistic reality, achieved through collective hardships and willpower.

 Historians attribute the concept of ‘Kettukazhchas’ – similar to the architecture of the Buddha tradition in square, rectangular and pyramid shapes, to the remnants of the Buddha culture which was widely prevalent in the Central Travancore region a few centuries ago.

-Many historians cite that the famous Chettikulangara Kettukazhcha in the present form is not more than 180 to 200 years old, and was started during the early part of the 19th century.
+Many historians cite that the famous Chettikulangara Kettukazhcha in its present form is not more than 180 to 200 years old, and was started during the early part of the 19th century.